agileware/wp-civicrm-ux/USAGE.md

 - `single`
 - `default` not used yet.

-This shortcode is designed for developer.
+This shortcode is designed for developers.
 The first four attributes will be passed to [`get_metadata`](https://developer.wordpress.org/reference/functions/get_metadata/).

 `[ux_convert_date]`
 - `return_timezone` the 'to' timezone